lauraskelton/secrethandshake/README.md

 Request an Access Token
 ------
 Second call to server to get Access Token, which you will use to sign each API request you make.
 Signing a request with a valid Access Token lets you access whatever the logged-in user has permission to access.
 This must be a POST request.
 Make a POST request to this URL in the background (no need to redirect the user to this page this time).
-Again, the things in parentheses should be replaced with your own client id, client secret, redirect URI, and the "code" the API just sent you for the user.
+Again, the things in parentheses should be replaced with your own client id, client secret, redirect URI, and the `code` the API just sent you for the user.

 * URL: `https://www.hackerschool.com/oauth/token`